-To date, Community Foundations across NZ have resettled over $30m in Trust funds, with discussions ongoing in communities around future resettlements.
-Changes to the Trusts Act are making it harder to be a Trustee, and are further encouraging discussions on the resettlement of Trust funds.
+In this changing landscape Community Foundations across NZ have resettled over $50m in Trust funds, with discussions ongoing in communities around future resettlements.

 Increasing issues for local Trusts include: